 Interestingly, between 1790 and 1830 all over Europe neo-classical architecture was popular.
 Various buildings copied Greek temples and porticoes and thus glorified themselves.
 For example you can find a copy of Athenian Karyatids in London on the exterior porch of St Pancras New Church on the Euston Road.

-This bronze statue is cast for us, in Greece, using the traditional 'lost wax' method.
+She has been cast in Greece, using the traditional 'lost wax' method.
 As nothing is mass-produced, there will inevitably be slight variations in patination and colouring.
 Each piece is, therefore, unique.
-Also, please allow for variations of a millimetre or two from the specified height.

 bronze Karyatid (large)

 - excl tax: £125.00